risingwavelabs/risingwave-docs-legacy/docs/concepts/key-concepts.md

 ### Clusters

-A group of interconnected nodes and services that acts as a single system running an instance of RisingWave.
+A group of interconnected nodes and services that act as a single system running an instance of RisingWave.

 ### Compute nodes

 The compute nodes in RisingWave are responsible for ingesting data from upstream systems, parsing and running SQL queries, and delivering data to downstream systems.

-### Compactor nodes
+### Compact nodes

 The compact nodes handle data storage and retrieval from object storage.
 They also perform data compaction to optimize storage efficiency.

 ### Fragments

-In RisingWave, When a streaming query plan executes, it divides into multiple independent fragments to allow parallel execution.
+In RisingWave, when a streaming query plan executes, it divides into multiple independent fragments to allow parallel execution.
 Each fragment is a chain of SQL operators.
 Under the hood, it is executed by parallel actors.
 The degree of parallelism between fragments can be different.

 ### Indexes